Types of Lower Back Pain

 - the pain is coming from the top of your back, between your shoulders, rather than your lower back

-Therefore, it is crucial that you seek help from a medical professional as soon as possible.
+Therefore, you must seek help from a medical professional as soon as possible.
 With proper diagnosis and treatment, it is often possible to manage chronic lower back pain effectively and return to a state of wellness and good health.
 Whether through lifestyle changes, physical therapy, medication, or other approaches, there are many ways to treat this condition and find relief from your symptoms.
-So if you are dealing with ongoing pain in your lower back, don’t hesitate to speak with your doctor today about getting the right care and treatment plan for you.
+So if you are dealing with pain in your lower back, don’t hesitate to speak with your doctor today about getting the proper care and treatment plan.

 How Should I Sleep to Relieve Back Pain?